input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/operate/run-aggregator-node.md

 **Base configuration** values are:

-- `SIGNED_ENTITY_TYPES`: Comma-separated list of signed entity types to certify (eg, `MithrilStakeDistribution,CardanoImmutableFilesFull,CardanoStakeDistribution,CardanoDatabase,CardanoTransactions`)
+- `SIGNED_ENTITY_TYPES`: Comma-separated list of signed entity types to certify (eg, `MithrilStakeDistribution,CardanoStakeDistribution,CardanoDatabase,CardanoTransactions`)
 - `SERVER_PORT`: Listening server port (default: `8080`)
 - `PUBLIC_SERVER_URL`: Public URL of your aggregator (eg, `https://aggregator.example.com/aggregator`)
 - `LEADER_AGGREGATOR_ENDPOINT`: Endpoint of the leader aggregator to synchronize with (required for follower aggregators, can be found in the [Network configurations](../getting-started/network-configurations.md))